 Army, Navy investigators find hand gestures made during football broadcast weren't racist

-A probe into hand gestures flashed by West Point cadets and Naval Academy midshipmen at last weekend's televised Army-Navy college football in Philidelphia game were not racist, separate military investigations conducted by the military academies found.
+A probe into hand gestures flashed by West Point cadets and Naval Academy midshipmen at last weekend's televised Army-Navy college football game in Philidelphia were not racist, separate military investigations conducted by the military academies found.

 Clips of the "OK" hand gestures by the service-academy students during a Dec.
 14, ESPN College GameDay broadcast game went viral and raised concerns over whether the signs were associated with white nationalism.